biotope/biotope-element/docs/styling.md

 The `:host` fule is there for modern browsers and the `my-button` rule is there mainly for IE11.
 The reason why the code has to be repeated has to do with how browsers read and apply CSS rules.
-If IE11 encounters the following example, it will crash uppon reading the `:host` selector and will not apply any of the rules we set.
+If IE11 encounters the following example, it will crash upon reading the `:host` selector and will not apply any of the rules we set.

 ```css
 /* This breaks IE11 */